2023 Exhibitor List

-We are delighted to welcome back to the show Emily Cross Ceramics, specialising in handmade yarn bowls and other fibre and textile tools made in her West Country Studio.
+We are so pleased to welcome Emily back to the show, specialising in handmade yarn bowls and other fibre and textile tools made in her West Country Studio.
 A lovely range of colourful ceramics, perfect as a gift or a treat for yourself!

 Sue Kimber from Farm Crafts creates hand dyed and hand spun yarns and art scarves with fibre from her amazing Angora goats and sheep.
 She also produces felted scarves, bootees and hats.

-Tracey Bartlett is another new exhibitor at Stitch Fest and she is also teaching 2 workshops this year.
+Tracey Bartlett is another returning exhibitor at Stitch Fest.
 She is a textile artist specialising in hand crafted wearable designs, items for the home and kits so you can have a go yourself.
 Her work uses a variety of felting and embroidery techniques to create textile art.

-2021 show newbies Fox & Squirrel Creations specialise in hand-dyed yarn.
-This mother and daughter team hand dye all their yarn at home in Paignton, Devon and their colours are inspired by the beautiful coastline and countryside that surrounds them.
-They promise to bring plenty of Christmas colourways to the show as well as lots of their ready-crocheted hats, scarves & gloves.
+Fox & Squirrel Creations specialise in hand-dyed yarn inspired by nature and dyed in Devon.
+This mother and daughter team hand dye all their yarn at home in Paignton and their colours are inspired by the beautiful coastline and countryside that surrounds them.
+They also stock a range of yarn accessories and notions, such as project bags, stitch markers and small ceramic pieces.

 Gorgeous Yarns https://gorgeousyarns.co.uk